Japan

 Optional College Credit

-To deepen your experience abroad, you may choose to enroll in one optional college-level course during the program.
-For those who choose to enroll, they will be invoiced for an additional college credit fee on top of the program cost.
+To deepen your experience abroad, you may choose to enroll in optional college-level coursework during the program.
+Those who enroll will be invoiced for an additional college credit fee on top of the program cost.

 Students who take a college credit course will receive an official transcript from our university School of Record upon successful completion of the program.
 Taking advantage of the college credit option may make 529 plan funds eligible toward the entire program cost.